dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

   npm install dynamsoft-camera-enhancer@2.3.2
   ```

-Depending on how you downloaded the SDK and where you put it.
-You can typically include it like this:
+Depending on how you downloaded the SDK and where you put it, you can typically include it like this:

   ```html
   <script src="/dlr-js-2.2.10/dist/dlr.js"></script>